sursh/my-blog-2012-2015/source/talks/asking-helping/index.markdown

 ## Slides

-Slides will be posted after the talk.
+<script async class="speakerdeck-embed" data-id="3326ffe4f0a1419dba940092983391c8" data-ratio="1.33333333333333" src="//speakerdeck.com/assets/embed.js"></script>

 My slides tend to be sparse and visual.
 I recommend watching the video.

 ## References & Inspiration

 I'll also post some of the links and writings that inspired me and helped shape my thinking on this topic.
-There was also a lot that wouldn't fit in a half hour, so I'll post some of those as well.
+There was also a lot that wouldn't fit in a half hour but are totally worth reading, so I'll post some of those as well.